 Belene is a truly beautiful place.
 The islands around Belene are home to hundreds of birds, and the Persina nature park in the backdrop of the setting sun and the golden Danube are breathtaking.
 The ancient customs building reminds us of the richness and fertility of the Bulgarian land.

 But here lie buried the pain and trauma of the entire Bulgarian society from the years of the communist regime.
 Belene is the site of the largest and longest-lasting communist camp.
-Here, thousands of Bulgarians were subjected to forced labor, violence and humiliation without having committed a crime - without a trial and without a sentence.
+Here, thousands of people were subjected to forced labor, violence and humiliation without having committed a crime - without a trial and without a sentence.
 Some of them never left Belene.

 In order to look forward, we need to be able to look backward, into our past.
 When it is close to the present day, it is especially painful, because our parents and grandparents are part of it.
 Some of them were victims, while others were directly involved in the crimes of the communist regime.
 But most of them were neither victims, nor hangmen.
 And they were not interested in what was happening in Belene, neither then, nor now.
 Knowledge is freedom.